waringer/eufy-security-webclient/README.md

 The stream will start automatically when accessed and uses fMP4 format with H.264 video and AAC audio.

+### Automatic Snapshots
+The server automatically extracts high-quality JPEG snapshots from the video stream:
+- Uses **adaptive keyframe detection** to identify I-frames with best quality
+- Snapshots are saved to `data/snapshots/<SERIAL_NUMBER>.jpg`
+- Automatically updated whenever a device is streaming
+- Available for all WebSocket clients via picture property updates

 ### Notifications
 The web client displays real-time notifications for:
 - **Motion detection events**